ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 **content_priv is meant to be private**.

-Each of these directories is its own *Standalone, static, hugo-based website*.

 My technique for public/private then is to generate 2 different sites, that are completely seperate: